-Students planning to transfer SWTJC coursework to another college or university must contact their designated SWTJC advisor.
-It is extremely important that students work with their advisor on all transfer related questions.
+Students planning to transfer SWTJC coursework to another college or university must contact their designated SWTJC Success Coach.
+It is extremely important that students work with their Success Coach on all transfer related questions.
 SWTJC has established transfer agreements with area colleges and universities.